Dr Timothy Wiley

 Research Projects:

-My current research projects are:
+My research projects include:

 • DimSim (Deep Intelligence Machine Simulator) - DimSim research is focused on developing a physically accurate, virtual simulation environment, able to simulate the function and performance of autonomous vehicles and related systems.
 Our partner is Rheinmetall Defence Australia (RDA).